w3c/trace-context/spec/01-abstract.md

 ## Problem Statement

-Distributed tracing is a methodology used by tracing tools to follow, analyze and debug a trace across multiple software components.
+Distributed tracing is a methodology implemented by tracing tools to follow, analyze and debug a transaction across multiple software components.
 Typically, a trace traverses more than one component which requires it to be uniquely identifiable across all participating systems.
 Passing along this unique identification is referred to as *context propagation*.

 Today, context propagation is implemented individually by each vendor.
 In multi-vendor environments, this causes interoperability problems, like: